google-research/football/gfootball/doc/observation.md

 - Screen:
     - `frame` - three vectors of RGB pixels representing rendered screen.
 It is only exposed when rendering is enabled (`render` flag).
-Size of each vector is weight by height of the rendered window, 1280 by 720 by default.
+Size of each vector is width by height of the rendered window, 1280 by 720 by default.

 Where `N` is the number of players on the team.